Summary IconKey Takeaways

 Key Features

-• True no-code platform: Set up end-to-end pipelines in just two steps without writing scripts or managing infrastructure.
+• Simplicity: True no-code platform that sets up end-to-end pipelines in just two steps without writing scripts or managing infrastructure.

-• Real-time data replication: Employs incremental replication for databases, ensuring that every update in your source automatically reflects in your destination with minimal latency.
+• Reliability: Real-time incremental replication ensures every update in your source automatically reflects in your destination with minimal latency.

 Modular event-driven architecture: Handles complex data transformations and high volumes at scale, scaling horizontally to process millions of records per minute.